 Visitor observing Leonardo da Vinci's machine model at the Leonardo Interactive Museum.

-The museum features over 50 interactive exhibits divided into four sections: earth, water, air, and fire.
-You’ll encounter working models of machines like the hydraulic saw, printing press, and armored tank—all designed by Leonardo himself.
-Visitors can test some machines to understand their mechanics and explore principles of physics and engineering.
-Additionally, high-resolution reproductions of Leonardo’s paintings and educational projections about his life add depth to the experience.
+The exhibition showcases over 50 interactive displays organized into four thematic sections: earth, water, air, and fire.
+Engage with operational models such as Leonardo's hydraulic saw, printing press, and armored tank.
+Visitors are invited to test some machines to grasp their mechanics while exploring physics and engineering principles.
+High-resolution reproductions of his paintings along with educational projections about his life enrich the experience.

 Features

-• Interactive exhibits – Operate machines like the worm screw and paddle boat inspired by Leonardo’s designs.
+• Interactive exhibits: Operate models like Leonardo’s worm screw and paddle boat, inspired by his designs.

-• Life-size art reproductions – Admire illuminated replicas of his iconic paintings.
+• Life-size art reproductions: Admire illuminated replicas of iconic paintings.

-• Workshops – Build models like da Vinci’s self-supporting bridge or Platonic solids.
+• Workshops: Construct models such as da Vinci's self-supporting bridge or Platonic solids.

-• Educational insights – Learn about Leonardo’s anatomical studies and scientific innovations.
+• Educational insights: Gain knowledge about Leonardo’s anatomical studies and scientific innovations.

-• Bookshop – Pick up unique souvenirs, wooden models, and themed gadgets.
+• Bookshop: Purchase unique souvenirs, wooden models, and themed gadgets.

 Visitor exploring mirror room at Leonardo Interactive Museum, Florence.